Rihand Dam: Social Impact

-Economic Impact
+Economic impact

 In terms of achieving economic growth and development for Indian authorities and business interests, the Rihand Dam has been an unmitigated success.
 The construction of the dam allowed for the Singrauli region to expand rapidly in the ensuing years, with various industries emerging in the region.
-Local industries produce a wide range of goods, such as commercial vehicles, mining equipment, locomotives, telecommunication cables, and power generation equipment.
+Local industries produce a wide range of goods, such as commercial vehicles, mining equipment, locomotives, telecommunication cables, and power-generation equipment.
 To facilitate this growth, the Indian government subsequently purchased thousands of acres of land in neighboring villages and throughout the district of Madhya Pradesh to sell to industrialists.
 These plants required tens of thousands of workers to operate them, creating opportunities for Indians to earn better wages.
-Singh points out firms did not hire the locals displaced by the dam.
+Singh points out that firms did not hire the locals displaced by the dam.
 Instead, the government and companies chose to hire laborers from other regions within India.

 As these other industries arose, coal remained the driving force behind the expansion of the Singrauli economy.
-With nine billion tons of coal reserves, Singrauli has long been viewed as “India’s energy capital;” its vast coal reserves, discovered in 1840, have long attracted mining companies and state planners sought to harvest this resource to power the industry that eventually came to dominate the area.
-Coal mining increased precipitously in the decades after the construction of Rihand; By 1980, production totaled around six million tons and at the time Singh wrote his article, was expected to reach 30 million tons by 1995 and eventually eclipse 75 million tons amounting to more than half of India’s entire production of coal in 1983.
+With nine billion tons of coal reserves, Singrauli has long been viewed as "India's energy capital"; its vast coal reserves, discovered in 1840, have long attracted mining companies, and state planners sought to harvest this resource to power the industry that eventually came to dominate the area.
+Coal mining increased precipitously in the decades after the construction of Rihand; by 1980, production totaled around six million tons and at the time Singh wrote his article, was expected to reach 30 million tons by 1995 and eventually eclipse 75 million tons, amounting to more than half of India's entire production of coal in 1983.